options1k/options1k/content/blog/monthly/2025/20250302 - february 25 report.md

 Majority of losses are from 0DTE.

-Here are the closed trades for January 2025:
+Here are the closed trades for February 2025:

-## January 2025 Closed Trades
+## February 2025 Closed Trades

 Formatting is a bit of a mess, as I am slowly changing over a new spreadsheet format.
 0DTE Trades are in the next section.